Son Heung-min bags a brace as Tottenham close in on top four with West Ham win

 The England captain was then guilty of missing a golden chance to wrap the game up with 10 minutes remaining.

-A clever pass by Pierre-Emile Hojbjerg played him in on goal, but Kane skied his effort when trying to clip the ball over Fabianski.
+A clever pass by Pierre-Emile Hojbjerg played him in on goal, but Kane skied his effort when trying to clip the ball over the goalkeeper.

 Spurs finally ensured it would not be a nervy finish as Son killed the game in the 88th minute, latching onto Kane’s header and converting with ease for the pair’s 39th goal combination in the Premier League.